 Put 4 tablespoons of the mix aside in a mug.
 DO NOT FORGET!

 Now stir in the cinnamon and nuts.
 At this stage, you’ll be so relieved not to be beating anything that you’ll think the worst is over.
 Nope.
 You’re wrong.
 The instructions say to then roll out the dough on sieved icing sugar or almond/hazelnut meal.
 I’ll give you a tip.
-Unless you have the lightest rolling-out touch ever (like my mother), you’ll just end up developing an anger management problem you didn’t know you had.
+Unless you have the lightest rolling-out touch ever (like my mother), you’ll just end up developing an anger management problem you didn’t know you had, while clumps of dough stick to everything.
 Instead of using a rolling-pin, just flatten the dough out with you hand covered in icing sugar, in smallish portions, until it’s about 5mm thick.
 Then use a star-shaped biscuit-cutter, dipped in icing sugar, to make the stars and carefully transfer them to a non-stick baking sheet.
 I rub the sheet with a beeswax candle, it makes the finished biscuits easier to get off.
 They can be a little tricky to get out of the cutter without breaking off the ends of the stars.
 Wash the cutter whenever it gets too much dough on it, it makes the job easier.

 Then comes the next fun part.
 Brushing the biscuits with the beaten eggwhite mix you kept back earlier (if you did forget, you’ll be beating another eggwhite with icing sugar.
 Bad luck, you should have listened better!).
 Brush very gently, or you’ll end up ruining the biscuits you just managed to get on the baking sheet in a more-or-less star shape.
 If the mix is really stiff, add a little rum (or any other tasty, highly alcoholic beverage).
 Bake them at about 140C, very slowly and carefully.
 Baking time: About 30 minutes.
-Enjoy you first ever Zimtsterne!
+Enjoy your first ever Zimtsterne!